Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: A Necessary and Sufficient Condition

-where $r(V)$ is the spectral radius of the valuation operator when regarded as a linear self-map on $L_p(\XX, \RR, \pi)$.
-This result is central to our necessity result in particular and useful for computation.
-The spectral radius $r(V)$ also appears in the literature on stochastic discount factor decompositions discussed in the introduction, since it equals the log of the principal eigenvalue of the valuation operator $V$, which in turn the determines the permanent growth component of the stochastic discount factor.
-Theorem~\ref{t:bk} and \eqref{eq:rvi} show that this permanent growth component exactly determines the boundary between existence and nonexistence of equilibria.
+where $r(V)$ is the spectral radius of the operator $V$ introduced in~\eqref{eq:aop}, when regarded as a linear self-map on $L_p(\XX, \RR, \pi)$.
+This result is central to the proof of Theorem~\ref{t:bk} and used in later computations.\footnote{The definition of the spectral radius is given in Appendix~\ref{s:ax}.
+The spectral radius $r(V)$ also appears in the literature on stochastic discount factor decompositions discussed in the introduction, since, by the Krein--Rutman theorem, it equals the principal eigenvalue of the valuation operator $V$, which in turn determines the permanent growth component of the stochastic discount factor.} \end{remark}

-The ideas behind \eqref{eq:rvi} can be understood by considering the following line of argument.
-Suppose, for simplicity, that the state space $\XX$ is finite.
-Let $\Pi(x, y)$ representing the probability of transitioning from $x$ to $y$ in one step.
-Note that, for all $x$ in $\XX$ and all $n$ in $\NN$, we have